rafihw42/django-erp-system-architecture/README.md

 ---

-*Built as a commissioned project for a paint distribution business in Central Java, Indonesia.*
+*Built as a commissioned project for a paint distribution business in West Java, Indonesia.*